Blog

 Focusing Tools:

-• Start your workday earlier to reduce distractions
+• Start your workday earlier to get a head start before distractions set in.

 Time-Management Tips:

-• Set alerts for deadlines using phones or computers
+• Set alerts for deadlines to stay on track.

-• Use timers for tasks to maintain focus
+• Use timers to maintain focus and prevent time slipping away.

-• Break larger tasks into smaller, manageable parts
+• Break tasks down into smaller, manageable steps.

 Communication Strategies:

-• Slow down speech to allow participation from others
+• Slow down speech to ensure effective participation.

 Centering Techniques:

-• Identify triggers for impulsive behaviours and develop strategies for handling them effectively.
+• Identify triggers for impulsivity and develop strategies to manage them.

 Turning ADHD Traits into Workplace Strengths